medcomdk/MedComLandingPage/docs/index.md

 Based on an analysis of the severity of the request, MedCom decide if the changes shall be implemented and change the version of the artifact or IG to reflect the changes.

 ## 5 New to FHIR

-The purpose of this section is to give a brief introduction to MedComs FHIR standards to stakeholders with limited knowledge about FHIR, who wants to know more.
+This section gives a brief introduction to MedComs FHIR Universe.
+The introduction is for stakeholders with no or limited knowledge about FHIR.
+It will take you through the most common terminology used throughout the FHIR pages.
+Additionally, it introduces a step-by-step guide which guides one through an implementation guide (IG) and can be used as a starting point to understand an IG and its structure.
+Further some of the frequent asked questions are addressed.
+If more questions appear you are more than welcome to contact MedCom.
+Contact information is in the bottom of the page.
+Further, the introduction includes links to HL7 FHIR pages describing much more thoroughly what FHIR is and how it can be used, and links to previous webinars by MedCom.
 [Tab here to get an short introduction to FHIR and how to read an Implementation Guide.](assets/documents/NewToFHIR.md)

 ## 6 Release Notes